 Much has been written about the success and popularity of the Shark Tank.
 What makes Shark Tank fun to watch, and a hit among its approximately 5 million viewers, is the quick-paced give-and-take, that occurs among five very different personalities who are standing in judgement of the entrepreneurs business pitch.
 But it can also be very instructive as well for those aspiring entrepreneurs of all ages who are watching intently.
+Entrepreneurs love to be in the look always looking for the next opportunity or piece of knowledge that will help them work towards their dreams.
+Many of these aspiring success stories enjoy daily posts of an entrepreneur from sites like 10kadayat30.com to help develop their mindset towards success so they can one day impress the sharks.
 Keep in mind that if you are to survive swimming with the sharks, you will need a big dose of true grit.
 John Wayne knew a thing or two about grit.
 This is the stuff that pioneers who settled unknown territory and inventors who no one understood had in full measure.
 Today, we need a full dose of grit for our young generation to take on the big challenges and come up with innovative solutions that are valued and therefore will succeed in the marketplace.

 Just as the Shark Tank is watched to learn tips and insight into how to create, support and defend an innovative idea – young people (who are 11-15 years of age) come to Camp BizSmart to learn, practice and develop the skills that will help to solve problems, seize opportunity and acquire entrepreneurial muscle and grit that will help them go the distance when they do swim with sharks or enter the Shark Tank to pitch their own idea.